 Choosing a Container for Potted Honeyberries

 Honeyberries, or Haskap, are native to Russia and Japan but have naturalized widely in Canada.
 The sweet berries look like mutant blueberries but pack a more honeyed flavor.
-The plants are easy-to-care for bushes that need good circulation, full sun and well-drained soil.
-They are remarkably tolerant of alternative conditions but best production will be achieved in optimum conditions.
+The plants are easy-to-care-for bushes that need good circulation, full sun, and well-drained soil.
+They are remarkably tolerant of alternative conditions but the best products will be achieved in optimum conditions.
 When you grow honeyberries in pots, you should try to accommodate the plant's preferences since it is in a closed environment.
 Container grown fruiting plants need excellent drainage to prevent root rot.
 It is also a good idea to consider using unglazed clay pots which can evaporate any excess moisture and hold heat to keep the soil warm.
 One of the pro honeyberry growing tips is to enhance circulation.
 One way to help the plant get good airflow is by setting it on a stand where natural breezes can cool the stems and leaves.
 Plants can easily be trimmed to fit the container size but avoid any pruning until after the plants have bloomed.
 It is not necessary to use a large container, initially, when you grow honeyberries in a pot.
 Change to a slightly larger container every 2 to 3 years or as you begin to see feeder roots at the surface of the soil.

 Honeyberry Growing Tips